 Using the Dentrix clinical notes feature, you can add free-form notes about the patient exam to your patient records.
+You can also set up clinical note templates for routine notes.
 Your clinical notes are an important part of the patient record and should not be deleted or altered without a feature to track the changes you make.

 After your clinical notes have been locked, the Dentrix addendum feature lets you easily track any changes you make to your clinical notes and when you make them.
 If you sign the note or run the month end update or month end wizard for the month in which the clinical notes were entered, the clinical note will be locked into History.

 If you need to alter the clinical note after it has been locked into history, the only way to do this is with an addendum.
 The addendum is attached directly to the original note with the date the addendum was added.
 After you have saved the addendum, it is also locked into History and cannot be altered or deleted.
 If you ever need to print your patient’s clinical notes, you will see the date of entry of the original note and the date of the addendum.

 To add an addendum to a clinical note, with a patient selected in the Patient Chart, from the View menu, point to Panels, and then click Clinical Notes.
 Select the clinical note that you want to add an addendum to.
 In the Clinical Notes toolbar, click New Addendum.